The Best Center Channel Speakers For 2023

 - A little on the heavier side

 Other than the weight, there’s no real cons with this one.
-Simply put, it’s an amazing value that’ll excel in your average room.
+Simply put, it’s an amazing choice that’ll excel in your typical room.

-In a medium to larger size room, the JBL Arena 125C will be perfect.
-With two 2.5-inch woofers, impressive output won’t be an issue.
+In a medium to larger size room, the JBL Studio 520CBK works incredibly well.
+With two 4 inch drivers, impressive output won’t be an issue.

 Movie watching then becomes a more memorable experience as well because of it becoming that much more immersive.
 There’s increased accuracy as well, so things seem incredibly lifelike.